 Yahoo!
 Cloud Serving Benchmark (YCSB) is a widely known benchmark for NoSQL databases.
 We ran YCSB tests against YugaByte DB and Apache Cassandra and are excited to confirm that YugaByte DB outperforms Apache Cassandra in both throughput and 99th percentile (p99) latencies.

-Not only does YugaByte outperform, the margin also widens with increasing data density (more keys).
+Not only does YugaByte DB outperform, the margin also widens with increasing data density (more keys).
 Readers who are interested to see the detailed performance numbers and the test configuration may check out our post here.

-How YugaByte DB outperforms Apache Cassandra?
+Why YugaByte DB outperforms Apache Cassandra?

 There are 6 important architectural reasons that enable YugaByte DB to outperform Apache Cassandra.